 Habitat is a community of stores comprising of homewares, clothing and designer wares that really highlight the local brands and craftmanship from around the Byron shire.
-Nestled inside The Arts and Industrial Estate, this sleek new precinct is home to Barrio restaurant, so grab a coffee and while away a few hours here picking out the perfect memento to remember your trip by.
+Nestled inside The Arts and Industrial Estate, this sleek precinct is your one-stop-shop for all things lust-worthy so be prepared to empty your wallet.

 We Are Pampa

-Bring an extra bag people, ‘cause you’re going to want to shove most of We Are Pampa’s collection in your carry on.
+Bring an extra bag because you’re going to want to shove most of We Are Pampa’s collection into your carry on.
 This stunning concept store and design studio brings to life handmade Argentinian homewares and stunning photography pieces.
-A must buy is one of their cute ‘Monte’ cushions or a hand-loomed Llama wool poncho—The Andes hills are alive!
+A must buy is one of their cute ‘Monte’ cushions or a hand-loomed Llama wool poncho.

-A scenic 20-minute drive into the hinterland, this adorable converted homestead now houses a collection of curated brands from Byron and beyond.
-You can stroll through the divided rooms of this house which each hold a different designer, artist or concept.
-While you’re here, pop across the road to Harvest for lunch and soak in those country hinterland vibes that Newrybar is loved for.
+A scenic 20-minute drive into the hinterland, this adorable converted homestead houses a collection of curated brands from Byron and beyond.
+You can stroll through the divided rooms of this house, each holding a different designer, artist or concept.
+While you’re there, pop across the road to Harvest for lunch and soak in those country hinterland vibes that Newrybar is loved for.